vmtk/scala-lang/documentation/installation.md

 ## Installing binary packages

-Binary packages are supported by [Orobix](http://www.orobix.com).
+Binary packages are supported by <a href="http://www.orobix.com" target="_blank">Orobix</a>).
-Special thanks to Johannes Ring, the maintainer of vmtk Debian packages, [Simula Research Laboratory](http://www.simula.no) and to Sara Zanchi and Valentina Rossi, University of Bergamo.
+Special thanks to Johannes Ring, the maintainer of vmtk Debian packages, <a href="http://www.simula.no" target="_blank">Simula Research Laboratory</a> and to Sara Zanchi and Valentina Rossi, University of Bergamo.

 ### Ubuntu packages